we-make-software/tech/README.md

 **Notes:**

 * No extra naming is needed for `.c` or `.h` files because the folder itself represents the project name.
-* Files can be renamed later for convenience, but the core idea is simplicity and clarity.
 * This structure keeps the project organized and developer-friendly.